dortania/OpenCore-Legacy-Patcher/docs/VENTURA-DROP.md

 :::

-Currently BCM943224, BCM94331, BCM94360 and BCM943602 are still fully support by OpenCore Legacy Patcher.
+Currently BCM943224, BCM94331, BCM94360 and BCM943602 are still fully supported by OpenCore Legacy Patcher.
 Consider upgrading to these cards if possible.

 ### USB 1.1 (OHCI/UHCI) Support